pyjuan91/stock-market-screener/project_note.md

 - Latest commit: c7881d1 - CORS and API URL config for Render deployment
 - Removed project_notes.md file
 - Configured for production deployment on Render
+- Fixed react-scripts version in package.json (changed from ^0.0.0 to 5.0.1)
+- Frontend has 9 npm vulnerabilities (safe to ignore - all in dev dependencies: nth-check, postcss, webpack-dev-server)

 ## Development Notes
 - Uses loguru for logging